-It’s hardly groundbreaking to say that digital marketing never stops evolving — and at Hawke Media, we’re dedicated to constantly upleveling our knowledge of both the foundations and new best practices of marketing, sales, and ecommerce.
+It’s hardly groundbreaking to say that digital marketing never stops evolving — and at Hawke Media, we’re constantly evolving our knowledge of best practices of marketing, sales, and ecommerce.
 How do we do that?
 We read.
 We read all the best marketing books we can get our hands on.

 Marketing Starter Pack: The Classics

 If you majored in marketing, these were on your reading list, but you’ll also spot them being devoured on the subway or in the airport lounge.
 And while some of them pre-date the digital era, they pinpoint the eternal truths that we as marketers now hold to be self-evident.

 Whenever we’re getting too confident as marketers with our creative or strategy, we can bring ourselves back to reality with “Thinking, Fast and Slow.”
 It’s a reminder of the irrational, complex challenge we have to overcome: the human mind.
 Kahneman’s work on System 1 (instinctive) and System 2 (considered) thinking, and the importance of context and biases, is essential in understanding how our attention is won.

 How to Win Friends and Influence People by Dale Carnegie